alloverse/allonet/README.md

 Alloverse's network API.
 It can be used as:

-* **a window manager API**, when by appliances to present its UI to a place's inhabitants, and get callbacks when users interact with it;
+* **a 3D UI API**, when by appliances to present its UI to a place's inhabitants, and get callbacks when users interact with it;
-* **a game engine network API**, when used by visors to read the environment and inhabitants of a place in order to visualize it on a user's screen/headset;
+* **a window manager API/game engine client API**, when used by visors to read the environment and inhabitants of a place in order to visualize it on a user's screen/headset;
 * **a game engine server API**, when used by placeserv to manage clients and the place's environment and inhabitants.

 The API is in C, and bridged into C# and Erlang.